h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 There are also various  Fᵦ scores that can be considered, F1, F2 and F0.5.
 The 1, 2 and 0.5 are the weights given to recall and precision.
 F1 for instance  means that both precision and recall have equal weight, while F2 gives recall higher weight than precision and F0.5 gives precision higher weight than recall.

+**ADD Fᵦ EQUATION?**

 Prec-Recall is a good tool to consider for classifiers because it is a great alternative for large skews in the class distribution.
-Use precision and recall to focus on small positive class — When the positive class is smaller and the ability to detect correctly positive samples is our main focus (correct detection of negatives examples is less important to the problem) we should use precision and recall.
+Use precision and recall to focus on small positive class — When the positive class is the minority and the ability to detect correctly positive samples is our main focus (correct detection of negatives examples is less important to the problem) we should use precision and recall.

 If you are using a model metric of Accuracy and you see issues with Prec-Recall then you might consider using a model metric of logloss.